Contribute to documentation#

 submodules/

-Update the submodule, and sync your local development branch with its remote.
+Sync your local development branch with its remote.
 You might need to resolve conflicts.

 Create a new branch from the development branch.